quicwg/wg-materials/interim-25-10/minutes.md

 Marten: willing to propose new text inside current qlog by Montreal to discuss further then
     will then discuss with WG and capsule users.
 TODO Lucas: post this to WG ahead of time

-Outcome: Marten to prepare a candidate proposal for how this could look and take it to montreal to engage folks (including in HTTP too) to help us make a decision
+Outcome: Marten to prepare a candidate proposal for how this could look and take it to montreal to engage folks (including in HTTP too) to help us make a decision.

 ### HTTP/3 frame RawInfo is confusing - https://github.com/quicwg/qlog/issues/484